maldoinc/wireup/docs/pages/getting_started.md

         def __init__(self, dsn: str) -> None:
             self.client = redis.from_url(dsn)

-        async def get(self, key: str) -> Any: ...
+        def get(self, key: str) -> Any: ...
-        async def set(self, key: str, value: Any): ...
+        def set(self, key: str, value: Any): ...
     ```

-    The `@service` decorator makes this factory known with the container.
+    The `@service` decorator makes this factory known with the container..
+Decorators/annotations
+    are read once during the call to `initialize_container`.
     Return type is mandatory and denotes what will be built.

     ```python title="services/factories.py" hl_lines="3 4"